The Transactionize operator groups log messages that match on any fields you specify.

 | transactionize system1Id, system2Id, system3Id

-Transactionize can only analyze 50MB of raw logs at a time.
+Transactionize can analyze 50MB of raw logs at a time.
 When the buffer exceeds this limit, older transactions leaving the buffer might not be grouped with recent transactions entering the buffer, yielding results that might not be grouped correctly.
 If this is the case, you will get a warning message that reads:

 The transactionize operator has reached its memory limit; transactions could be emitted prematurely.

 To address this situation, try one or more of these options:

 - Reduce the timeframe of your search to reduce the scope.